zhouyl/flowblade/docs/components/buttons/icon-button.md

 # IconButton

 Icon button component for displaying icon-only buttons.
 IconButton provides a compact way to create icon-only buttons with support for various sizes, variants, and colors.
+Perfect for toolbars, action menus, and compact interfaces.

 ## Basic Usage